There's nothing more positive than investing in people. So how do we measure its effectiveness? Image: REUTERS/Robert Galbraith

 But what is human capital?
 Why can’t we just be “staff” or “a potential employee”, or some other designation that doesn't sound so unsavoury that it was once named German Un-Word of the Year?
 (In 2004, a jury of linguistic scholars voted to banish the word Humankapital from the German lexicon.
 They said it minimized people's abilities and reduced them to mere economic quantities.)

-What is Human capital & How it began?
+What is human capital & how did it begin?

 Three centuries ago, there lived a political economist called Adam Smith, and to him the key to business success was clear.
 Production depended on four types of fixed capital: tools, buildings, land and the “acquired and useful abilities of all the inhabitants or members of the society”.